lauriewaller/Factory.Solution/README.md

   4. On your computer, open Terminal and navigate to the folder where you plan to clone the repo folder.
   5. Type in `git clone` and then paste the URL you copied: `git clone https://github.com/lauriewaller/Factory.Solution`.
 Press Enter.
-  6. To open your files in [Visual Studio Code](https://code.visualstudio.com/), navigate to the root directory of Factory.Solution in Terminal, type `code .`, and press Enter.
+  6. To open your files in [Visual Studio Code](https://code.visualstudio.com/), navigate to Factory.Solution in Terminal, type `code .`, and press Enter.
 This will open the application files in VS Code.
   7. In the Factory directory, create the file `appsettings.json`.
 Add the following code and save the file:

     {